Did you know that the national job

 Healthcare continuing education can also improve your reputation as an x-ray technologist.

 You’ll find more confidence in working with patients and other medical professionals.
-Others will see you as more authoritative and trust in your work.
+You might even lead the way in newer and better techniques.
+Others will see you as more professional and trust in your work.

 When you express professional confidence in your work, patients will feel more comfortable during procedures.